A remark on the Generalized Hodge Conjecture: Introduction

 These results leave untouched Grothendiek's Generalized Hodge Conjecture.
-On the other hand, it seems to me that the method described here to build algebraic supports for suitable cohomology classes is of some interest.
+On the other hand, it seems to me that the method described here to build algebraic supports for suitable cohomology classes is of independent interest.